stantont/euler-clojure/NOTES.md

 Clojure has two goals: learn more about functional programming and Clojure and re-familiarize myself with mathematics, in some cases learning entirely new concepts.

+## Problem 16
+Problem 16 was adding up all the digits in 2 to 1000th power.
+The easy way would have been to convert it to a string and just pull the individual characters.
+But I wanted to do it mathematically, so I created a function that incrementally takes the modulo of a power of 10.

+I was poking around and found a function to get the number of digits in a number using the log10, which I thought I might use, but it wasn't necessary.
+I'll keep it around in case I need it in the future.